YatopiaMC/Yatopia/README.md

 ## Using Yatopia-API

-To build your plugin against the Yatopia-API,
-First add the CodeMC maven repository:
+To build your plugin against the Yatopia-API, first add the CodeMC maven repository:
 ```xml
 <repositories>
     <!-- CodeMC -->